Powell Family Cooking

 • Kid-Friendly: The cheesy, crispy tart is a hit with kids.

-• Puff Pastry: The foundation of our tart, providing a crispy and flaky crust.
-Make sure to thaw it according to package directions.
+• Puff Pastry: We prefer the Pepperidge Farm sheets for a crispy and flaky crust.
+Thaw it according to package directions.

 • Gruyere Cheese: Adds a nutty, creamy flavor that pairs perfectly with mushrooms.